About My Approach

 Education and Training

-My clinical experience spans a range of settings, including inpatient hospitalization, PHP/IOP, outpatient psychiatry, and street psychiatry.
-These experiences taught me to meet people where they are—whether in moments of acute crisis or during long-term recovery—and deepened my commitment to trauma-informed and community-rooted care.
+My clinical experience spans a range of settings, including inpatient hospitalization, PHP/IOP, outpatient psychiatry, and street psychiatry, where I provide psychiatric care directly to unhoused individuals in shelters, on the streets, and in encampments.
+Working in these environments has taught me to literally meet people where they are—whether in moments of acute crisis or during long-term recovery—and has deepened my commitment to trauma-informed and community-rooted care.

 In addition, I have pursued specialized certifications in couples and intimacy therapy (AACAST), perinatal mood and anxiety disorders (Seleni Institute), and perinatal loss and grief (Seleni Institute).
-I have also completed training in reproductive psychiatry, Mindfulness-Based Cognitive Therapy (MBCT), Dialectical Behavior Therapy (DBT), and OCD exposure therapy.
+I also hold Perinatal Mental Health Certification (PMH-C) through Postpartum Support International (PSI).
+I have completed additional training in reproductive psychiatry, Mindfulness-Based Cognitive Therapy (MBCT), Dialectical Behavior Therapy (DBT), and OCD exposure therapy, allowing me to integrate multiple evidence-based approaches in a way that fits each individual’s needs.

 Why I Do This Work